 Educational-Resource Programming: Educational-resource programming is focused on achieving academic excellence.
 The goal of this programming is to reinforce available campus resource information to aid in the enhancement of learning.
 This information will be reiterated to ensure that the Luckyday Scholars clearly understand the campus resources, technologies and services that will aid their academic progress and success.

 Life and Career-Assessment Programming: Life and career-planning programs help Luckyday Scholars consider how to gain personal satisfaction and find enrichment in their lives after their Luckyday experience.
-Luckyday Scholars are encouraged to assess their interests and abilities, as well as their strengths and weaknesses, and to make choices based on these assessments.
+Luckyday Scholars are encouraged to assess their interests and abilities, as well as how to leverage their strengths, and to make choices based on these assessments.
+Throughout your time in Luckyday we will discuss your interests and provide resources for you to navigate towards fulfilling your desired career goals.